automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Sulaimanisaurus.md

 # Sulaimanisaurus
-## Description: One of the few dinosaurs ever to be discovered in Pakistan.
+## One of the few dinosaurs ever to be discovered in Pakistan.